o-ran-sc/oam-tr069-adapter/docs/overview.rst

 Maria DB
 --------

-The Maria DB container instance is used to support data persistence for the TR-069Adapter, such as Factory Table, Initial PnP Config Table, TR-069 Session and Device Connection Request URL information.
+The Maria DB container instance is used to support data persistence for the TR-069Adapter covering Initial PnP Configuration Data, TR-069 Session Data and Device Connection Request URL information.

 ACS
 ---